midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-the-invention-of-history.md

 title: The Invention of History
 by: Luke Dani Blue
 bio: |
-  Luke Dani Blue's short stories have appeared in or are forthcoming from Bluestem, Slush Pile Magazine, Redlemona.de and The Stoneslide Corrective.
-She's received Honorable Mentions from the Academy of American Poets and the Fourteen Hills Michael Rubin Book Award.
+  <a href="http://lukedaniblue.wordpress.com/">Luke Dani Blue's</a> short stories have appeared in or are forthcoming from <i>Bluestem, Slush Pile Magazine, Redlemona.de</i> and <i>The Stoneslide Corrective</i>.
+She's received Honorable Mentions from the Academy of American Poets and the<i> Fourteen Hills</i> Michael Rubin Book Award.
 She currently lives in the Bay Area, where she teaches private writing classes and astrologizes professionally.
-Follow at: @lukedaniblue.
+Follow her at: @lukedaniblue.

 illustrator:
   name: Lyndsey Lesh